DominikFischer86/DominikFischer86/README.md

 - Ruby on Rails
 - PHP

+### Motivation
-What I enjoy most is learning new things and applying the knowledge into apps, that work mostly as they're supposed to do.
+What I enjoy most is learning new things and applying the knowledge into apps, that work as they're supposed to do.
 And probably tinkering with details and cool stuff ✨ a bit too much.

 <!--
 **DominikFischer86/DominikFischer86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.